zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 So, after setting everything up it is time to read the `csv` files and create an [Explorer.Dataframe](https://hexdocs.pm/explorer/Explorer.DataFrame.html).
 I won't enter into much detail on what it is and how it works because the docs do a really good job explaining it.
 I recommend you to look at the `Explorer` documentation, also.
 The main thing to gather is that it serves a similar purpose to [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) if you are familiar with Python.

-In the code snippet below, I'm working with three separate `csv` files because the export tool only enables exporting by month, and in a way, I can also showcase the power of `Explorer` using [concat_rows/1](https://hexdocs.pm/explorer/Explorer.DataFrame.html#concat_rows/1), to combine two or more data frames row-wise.
-(Obvsiouly I could build a single `csv` file beforehand, but it wouldn't be the same 😂).
+In the code snippet below, I'm working with three separate `csv` files because the export tool only enables exporting by month.
+That way, I can also showcase the power of `Explorer` using [concat_rows/1](https://hexdocs.pm/explorer/Explorer.DataFrame.html#concat_rows/1), to combine two or more data frames row-wise.
+(Obviously, I could build a single `csv` file beforehand).
 The part to read and load the file into a data frame, it's easy to grasp what it does.

-I only added June when finishing the blog post, so I just did the old **copy-paste**, but one more month and I'll refactor this into something generic.
+I only added June data when finishing the blog post, so I just **copy-pasted**, but one more month and I'll refactor this into something generic.
 (First I want to make some benchmarks using `Stream`, `Enum`, comprehension lists, or something else, to build the final data frame.)

 ```elixir
 data_april = File.read!("2023-04.csv")